-Norman Lebrecht is a prolific cultural commentator and an award-winning novelist.
+Norman Lebrecht is a historian, cultural commentator, broadcaster and award-winning novelist.

-Slipped Disc, Norman Lebrecht’s blog, has become the world’s most-read cultural news and views site in English, drawing more than 800,000 readers every month.
+Slipped Disc, Norman Lebrecht’s blog, is the world’s #1 cultural news site, drawing 1.7 million readers every month.

 Norman Lebrecht has lectured at cultural institutions and leading universities worldwide.
 He is a guest professor at the Shanghai Conservatoire of Music.